 We first tested whether observers successfully allocated attention to the cued motion direction.
-A 3-way repeated-measures ANOVA with factors attention (attended vs neutral), adaptation (adapted vs unadapted) and cueing direction (up-right vs upleft) yielded significant main effects of attention ($F{(1,3)} = 9.36$, p = 0.05) and adaptation ($F{(1,3)} = 51.39$, p = 0.001), indicating that observers were more sensitive to the speed change when it occurred in the attended versus the unattended feature and in the unadapted versus adapted feature (Fig. 2a), as adaptation results in a weakening of perceptual responses.
-The effect of cueing direction was not significant, $F{(1,3)} = 6.51$, p = 0.09.
-None of the interactions were significant (all F values <1).
+A 3-way repeated-measures ANOVA with factors attention (attended vs. neutral), adaptation (adapted vs. unadapted) and cueing direction (up-right vs. up-left) yielded significant main effects of attention (F(1,3) = 9.36, p = 0.05) and adaptation (F(1,3) = 51.39, p = 0.001), indicating that observers were more sensitive to the speed change when it occurred in the attended vs. the unattended feature and in the unadapted vs. adapted feature (Fig. 2a), as adaptation results in a weakening of perceptual responses.
+The effect of cueing direction was not significant, F(1,3) = 6.51, p = 0.09.
+None of the interactions were significant (all Fs < 1).
 These findings indicate that both attention, regardless of cueing direction, and adaptation modulated observers' sensitivity to the speed change.